simonox/iot-backend/README.md

 NodeRed is also running in Docker: http://localhost:1880/

-A simple introduction to Node-RED can be found - along with the nodes / the code -  in [this repository, please have a look](./docs/flow/README.md)!

 ### InfluxDB

 [InfluxDB](https://www.influxdata.com) is a database for any time series data with a single.
 It runs in Docker and is exposed on port `8086`:

-InfluxDb is running here: http://localhost:8086/ (admin:adminadmin)
+InfluxDb is running here: http://localhost:8086/ (you have to create an initial user in just a few simple steps)

 ### Grafana